-After a fabulous night sleep, I literally had to tear myself out of bed to head to the Steinberg Keller where we had a private tour with Dennis Linke.
+After a fabulous night sleep, I literally had to tear myself out of bed to do a Christmas tasting at a German winery, the Steinberg Keller where we had a private tour with Dennis Linke.
 While we didn’t go up to Eberbach Monastery, I was actually there as a teenager with my high school exchange program, and that itself is definitely worth a peek.
 However, if you can manage a wine tour at the world famous Steinberg vineyard, just 300 meters away which recently opened it’s doors in 2008 with the most modern advances in wine production.

 This new cellar is 14m deep while the vineyard lies above it.
 Producing at least 2.5 million bottles of wine per year, the method here is still quite simple.
 The most gentle way to work with grapes is with gravity, pressing the grapes to extract the juices so that they flow before they are fermented.
 We were guided through the processing sector before enjoying a glass of white wine down in the cellar where the wood barrels are stored.

 While at the vineyard, we had a sample of the Kloster Eberbach Riesling Brut as well as their Schlossberg Riesling from 2017, both of which I found quite refreshing!

 Located in Rüdeshiem an Rhein, George Breuer is a family owned winery, famous for producing Rieslings.
 We were given a personal tour by Theresa Breuer, the granddaughter of George Breuer.
 Also known as a “Garage Winery”, because their production of wines is made locally on the family estate.

 Theresa showed us the garage and cellar where the wines are produced before taking us yet again down into another cellar which was built by her father to allow guests to also enjoy the wines, where we would spend the next hour tasting six of their wines in a romantic candle lit environment.